meditationstuff/protocol_1/auxiliary.md

 counterfactual avoidance:

 Alongside something bad that actually happened, as best you understand it, how could you have avoided that?
-Or, how would that not have happened, had you only know… what?
+Or, how would that not have happened, had you only know... what?

 imaginary conversation: